Full SDK

 Step 3: Start the checkout process

-and provide the necessary parameters.
+, providing the necessary parameters.

 The following table lists all required parameters and their descriptions.
-For optional parameters go to Complementary Features.
+For optional parameters, go to Complementary Features.

 Parameter | Description |